Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: II -- The Finite Horizon Case: Formulation of the problem, standing assumptions and main results

-which we assume to be jointly Lipschitz in its variables, and to be differentiable with respect to $x$ with $\partial_x V$ being Lipschitz in its variables.
+which we assume to be jointly Lipschitz in its variables, and to be twice differentiable with respect to $x$ with $\partial_{xx} V$ being Lipschitz in its variables.
 The optimal control $\hat{\balpha} = (\hat{\alpha}_t)_{t \in [0,T]}$ can be rewritten in the feedback form

-2pt For the sake of the analysis of the time discretization that we will use in our numerical scheme, we shall also assume that, at each $t \in [0,T]$, the feedback control $x \mapsto \hat{\alpha}(t, x, \mu_t, V(t, x))$ is twice differentiable with second order derivatives which are Lipschitz continuous.
-We refer the reader to Appendix \ref{ap:assumptions} where we articulate explicitly a specific sets of assumptions under which all the properties stated above hold.
-Unless otherwise specified, the constants depend only on the data of the problem ($T$, $\mu_0$, $d$, $k$, and the constants appearing in the assumptions), and $C$ denotes a generic constant whose value might change from one line to the next.
+Note that $\hat{\alpha}_t$ appearing in the left hand side is a random variable obtained by computing the deterministic function $\hat\alpha$ defined in \eqref{eq:def-hat-alpha} for random arguments depending upon $X_t$.
+For this reason, the use of the same letter $\alpha$ for both objects should not be a source of confusion.
+2pt For the sake of the analysis of the time discretization that we will use in our numerical scheme, we shall also assume that, at each $t \in [0,T]$, the feedback function $\hat v(t,x)=\hat{\alpha}(t, x, \mu_t, V(t, x))$ is twice differentiable with second order derivatives which are Lipschitz continuous.
+This function will play a crucial role in Proposition \ref{prop:approx-feedback-N} below.
+We refer the reader to Appendix \ref{ap:assumptions} where we articulate explicitly a set of specific assumptions under which all the properties stated above hold.
+Unless otherwise specified, the constants depend only on the data of the problem ($T$, $\mu_0$, $d$, $k$, and the constants appearing in the assumptions), and $C$ denotes a generic constant whose value may change from one line to the next.